Dreamcatcher Company: 2011–2015: Debuting artist, joint venture and development

 Following the success of E-Tribe's productions, the label made the decision to debut their first idol girl group, Dal Shabet.

-On May 4, 2011, it was announced that Happyface Entertainment would be merging with Y-WHO Enterprise, small entertainment agency founded by ex-4men member, and current Vibe member, Yoon Min-soo.
+On May 4, 2011, it was announced that Happyface Entertainment would be merging with Y-WHO Enterprise, a small entertainment agency founded by ex-4men member, and current Vibe member, Yoon Min-soo.
 With the merger, Y-WHO Enterprise artists 4men, Bebe Mignon and MIIII officially became label-mates of Nassun and Dal Shabet.

 In mid-2012, it was revealed that Bebe Mignon members Haegeum and Park Ga-Eul had left Happyface Entertainment, effectively disbanding the group.
 Member Ben has since been re-debuted by the agency as a solo artist.

 Actress Yeon Mi-Ju of the hit television series Lovers signed an exclusive contract with Happyface Entertainment on May 21, 2014.

 On July 31, 2014, famous breakdancer and recording artist Nam Hyun-joon and his wife Park Aeri joined the company.

 In September 2014, Happyface Entertainment debuted MINX, its first girl group since Dal Shabet three years prior.

 In 2015, returning vocal group V.O.S. signed with Happyface for their comeback.